haborysenko/ApiTestsJestSupertest/README.md

 - **`support/apiClient.js`**: Contains the reusable API client for making HTTP requests (GET, POST, PUT, DELETE).
 - **`support/utils.js`**: Provides utility functions like generating unique emails and fetching environment variables.
 - **`tests/`**: Contains all the CRUD tests for user operations on the GoRest API

+## Github CI-CD
+This project includes a GitHub Actions CI/CD pipeline.
+The workflow runs automatically for every push or pull request to the `main` branch.
+In addition, the CI/CD pipeline can be manually triggered from the GitHub Actions tab in the repository.